Coronation of the British monarch: English coronations

 A third recension was probably compiled during the reign of Henry I and was used at the coronation of his successor, Stephen, in 1135.
-While retaining the most important elements of the Anglo-Saxon rite, it may have borrowed from the consecration of the Holy Roman emperor from the Pontificale Romano-Germanicum, a book of German liturgy compiled in Mainz in 961, thus bringing the English tradition into line with continental practice.
-It remained in use until the coronation of Edward II in 1308 when the fourth recension was first used, having been compiled over several preceding decades.
-Although influenced by its French counterpart, the new ordo focussed on the balance between the monarch and his nobles and on the oath, neither of which concerned the absolutist French kings.
-One manuscript of this recension is the Liber Regalis at Westminster Abbey which has come to be regarded as the definitive version.
+While retaining the principal elements of the Anglo‑Saxon rite, it may have incorporated material from the consecration of the Holy Roman emperor in the Pontificale Romano-Germanicum, a German liturgical book compiled in Mainz in 961, thereby bringing English practice closer to continental usage.
+This recension remained in use until the coronation of Edward II in 1308, when the fourth recension was introduced after several decades of development.
+Although influenced by French coronation rites, the new ordo placed greater emphasis on the relationship between the monarch and the nobility and on the coronation oath, neither of which featured prominently in the more absolutist French tradition.
+One manuscript of this recension, the Liber Regalis at Westminster Abbey, has come to be regarded as the definitive version.

-Following the start of the Reformation in England, the boy king Edward VI had been crowned in the first Protestant coronation in 1547, during which Archbishop Thomas Cranmer preached a sermon against idolatry and "the tyranny of the bishops of Rome".
-However, six years later, he was succeeded by his half-sister Mary I, who restored the Catholic rite.
-In 1559, Elizabeth I underwent the last English coronation under the auspices of the Catholic Church; however, Elizabeth's insistence on changes to reflect her Protestant beliefs resulted in several bishops refusing to officiate at the service, and it was conducted by the low-ranking bishop of Carlisle, Owen Oglethorpe.
+Following the beginning of the English Reformation, the boy-king Edward VI was crowned in 1547 in the first Protestant coronation, during which Archbishop Thomas Cranmer preached against idolatry and what he described as "the tyranny of the bishops of Rome".
+Six years later, Edward was succeeded by his half-sister Mary I, who restored the Catholic rite.
+In 1559, Elizabeth I underwent the last English coronation conducted under the auspices of the Catholic Church; however, Elizabeth's insistence on incorporating elements reflecting her Protestant beliefs led several bishops to refuse to officiate, and the ceremony was performed by the relatively low‑ranking Bishop of Carlisle, Owen Oglethorpe.